-Our goal, whether it’s many weeks or months away, is to head back to South Africa, which has military intervention in preventing its citizens and residents from movement beyond lockdown.
-Some harsh punishments have been enacted, including imprisonment, impounding vehicles and being shot at with rubber bullets.
+In many weeks or months away, our goal is to head back to South Africa, a military intervention to prevent its citizens and residents from movement beyond lockdown.
+Some harsh punishments have been enacted, including imprisonment, impounding vehicles, and being shot at with rubber bullets.

-Of course, this type of punishment is harsh, but the president is determined to keep the cases of the virus at bay.
+The people of India are also being arrested and jailed for disobeying the lockdown.
+Of course, this type of punishment is harsh, but the president is determined to keep the virus cases at bay.
 Only time will tell if these stringent tactics are effective.
-The people of India are also being arrested and jailed for disobeying the lockdown.

 We feel safe here.
 We would not feel safe flying to the US to face the 336,830 cases (as of today) with almost 10,000 deaths.
 As of today, India has 4314 cases and 118 deaths.
 India is one-third the size of the US in square miles but has four times the population.

-If the airport opens in Mumbai for international flights and yet South Africa is not accepting incoming international flights, we have several other countries in mind that we’d fly to while we wait it out, again, with many fewer cases per capita.
+Suppose the airport opens in Mumbai for international flights and South Africa is not accepting incoming international flights.
+In that case, we have several other countries in mind that we’d fly to while we wait it out, again, with many fewer cases per capita.

 With the help of the internet, it’s easy to determine which countries continue to keep their borders closed.
-In the worst-case scenario, if none of the borders open, we’ll just stay here in Mumbai until they do.
+In the worst-case scenario, if none of the walls open, we’ll stay here in Mumbai until they do.

 Everything is predicated on the fact that we continue to have a place to stay in Mumbai while waiting it out.
 We’re feeling this hotel won’t “put us on the street” if they close and will find an alternative for all of us remaining here.

-But, with the national healthcare system on dangerous overload in the UK, along with the high number of cases, as eighth-highest in the world with 47,806 cases and almost 5000 deaths, we’d certainly stay put here rather than travel to the UK.
+But, with the national healthcare system on dangerous overload in the UK, along with the high number of cases, as eighth-highest in the world with 47,806 points and almost 5000 deaths, we’d undoubtedly stay put here rather than travel to the UK.